saitayme/Procedural-Magic/README.md

 ## License

-All rights reserved.
-This code is proprietary and confidential.
-Unauthorized copying, distribution, or use of this software is strictly prohibited without explicit written permission from the author.
+This project is proprietary software with all rights reserved.
+See the [LICENSE](LICENSE) file for complete terms.

+**TL;DR**: This code fully and completely belongs to the author.
+No permissions are granted for any use, modification, or distribution without explicit written permission.

 ## Contributing